3.16 Joint Agency Group Supervision Procedure

 - Team managers/assistant team managers who provide management oversight of cases.

 The case should be discussed by the accountable team manager/safeguarding supervisor and agreement reached that the case should be subject to joint supervision.
-The Head of Social Work should be informed of the decision to conduct joint supervision.

 Two supervisors should be agreed from two agencies to facilitate the supervision session with one being the lead coordinator (LC) so there is a coordinated approach to arrange the supervision session in order to ensure the appropriate professionals are invited (sessions to include no more than 8-10 supervisees).